 |Persons with Disability Bill, 2015||The Bill seeks to repeal and replace the Persons with Disability Act 2003.
 The review is essential in order to take into account the provisions of the Constitution of Kenya 2010 and the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD).||The Bill is being drafted||•Needs to be relevant for ASAL areas

-Provided for the recognition of the role of the counties with regards to PLWD
+•Provided for the recognition of the role of the counties with regards to PLWD

-Expansion of affirmative action measures.
+•Expansion of affirmative action measures.

-The right to legal capacity, punitive measures for crimes against PLWD.
+•The right to legal capacity, punitive measures for crimes against PLWD.

-People with albinism to be recognized as PLWD.
+•People with albinism to be recognized as PLWD.

-Incentives to manufacturers to provide for devices used by PLWD.
+•Incentives to manufacturers to provide for devices used by PLWD.

-|The Kenya Uwezo Fund Bill, 2019.||The Bill aims to provide for the establishment of the empowerment fund for youth, women and persons with disabilities, to consolidate the Uwezo Fund, the Women Enterprise Fund and the Youth Enterprise Development Fund into one Fund.||The Bill was introduced by the National Assembly on the 17th of June, 2019.||-||The Kenya Uwezo Fund Bill,2019|
+|The Kenya Uwezo Fund Bill, 2019.||The Bill aims to provide for the establishment of the empowerment fund for youth, women, and persons with disabilities, to consolidate the Uwezo Fund, the Women Enterprise Fund and the Youth Enterprise Development Fund into one Fund.||The Bill was introduced by the National Assembly on the 17th of June, 2019.||-||The Kenya Uwezo Fund Bill,2019|

 |Sexual Offences Act 2006, Children’s Act 2012 also gender Bills awaiting enactment by Parliament, the Domestic Violence Bill||These legislations are key developments geared at gender equality and protection||Passed

 Domestic Violence Bill still awaiting enactment

 |•The 2010 Constitution of Kenya places significant emphasis on human rights, equality and justice, and has established independent commissions to oversee the protection of particular rights and freedoms.
 Such as the National Gender and Equality Commission (NGEC)

-Still, only a few legislations have been enacted which is aimed at addressing issues that affect women and girls.
+•Still, only a few legislations have been enacted which is aimed at addressing issues that affect women and girls.

-This is due to long legislation processes and a lack of commitment to ensure that legislation that gives women equal opportunities in society is given parliamentary priority.
+•This is due to long legislation processes and a lack of commitment to ensure that legislation that gives women equal opportunities in society is given parliamentary priority.

 •There is a lot of concerns about the new policy of lowering entry grades for Diploma courses and PI teachers Training.
 Teacher management by TSC in dryland areas.
 TSC removed all union teachers from NEP siting insecurity and all public schools in three Counties of NEP remained closed for one term due to lack of teachers

-•The Bills aims to improve the quality of education service delivery in Kenya since Public-Private Partnership sponsored schools to bring together the reach of the Government system with the innovation of the private sector so as to improve the quality of the education system as a whole.
+|Basic Education Act Amendment, 2017||The object of this Bill is to amend the Basic Education Act, No. 14 of 2013 to provide for the establishment of Public-Private Partnership schools, as a category of schools in Kenya apart from the public and private schools.||Passed by the National Assembly 30th of May 2017||•The Bills aims to improve the quality of education service delivery in Kenya since Public-Private Partnership sponsored schools to bring together the reach of the Government system with the innovation of the private sector so as to improve the quality of the education system as a whole.

 •The concern is that NACONEK has not got the resources or power to make an impact on education in ASAL areas